stickmonster/Meme-Generator/README.md

 # Meme-Generator
-Python server and website using Flask adn Handlebars templating.
+Python server and website using Flask and Handlebars templating.

 Udacity sourced project as part of a nano-degree in Intermediate Python, utilising a Python backend with Bootstrap templating the HTML.